swadloon-org/swadloon/packages/core-design-system-docs/docs/components/en.navbars.md

 ---
-title: Navigation
+title: Navbars
 description:
-  Navigation are used for information and actions relating to the current screen.
+  Navbars or navigation bars, are used for information and actions relating to the current screen.
 tags:
   - navigation
   - organism